Scalable Signed Exponential Random Graph Models under Local Dependence: Exponential Random Graph Model for Signed Networks under Local Dependence

 \begin{example}[Signed Model with Structural Terms] To capture complex local structures beyond simple count statistics such as edge or triad counts, we incorporate geometrically weighted degree and edgewise shared partner statistics, including a geometrically weighted version of the \textsl{``enemy of my enemy is my friend"} triad configuration.
 These statistics account for variation in local connectivity patterns, particularly in networks characterized by degree heterogeneity and a tendency toward triadic closure.
 By down-weighting high-degree nodes and configurations with many shared partners or degrees, geometric weighting reduces the influence of extreme values and improves the stability of parameter estimation.
 The decay parameter $\omega$ controls this down-weighting: smaller values of $\omega$ place more weight on high degree nodes or triads with many shared partners, while larger values of $\omega$ reduce their influence.
-A more detailed overview of geometrically weighted statistics is provided in \citet{hunter2007curved}.